jeantessier/Mocking-gradle-junit5/README.md

 For my part, my new favorite testing framework on the JVM is [Spock](http://spockframework.org/).
 It uses Groovy to write the tests, which have a much more BDD feel to them.
-It's support for mocking is also top notch.
+It's support for mocking is also top-notch.

 ## Introduction